Customer privacy and data security

 Safeguarding human rights in our labour and supply chain

 Safeguarding labour and human rights in our own operations and our supply chain, including the active prevention of occupational diseases or accidents as well as modern slavery is one of Liberty Global’s material issues.

 Our commitment to human rights is guided by the UN Guiding Principles on Business and Human Rights and the international human rights principles encompassed in the Universal Declaration of Human Rights, including those contained within the International Bill of Rights and the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.

-In July 2020, Liberty Global for the first time published its Human Rights Statement, expressing our commitment to respecting human rights.
+- In July 2020, Liberty Global published our Human Rights Statement, expressing our commitment to respecting human rights.
 We will review these principles annually and continue to improve and update as needed.

-In 2019, 34 suppliers were issued 382 corrective actions to improve their performance.
-Based on our assessments, 74 of the 382 actions were focused on improving policies and processes related to the monitoring of labour and human rights.
+- In 2020, a total of 267 improvement actions were issued to 24 suppliers, 71 actions out of the 267 were focused on improving policies and processes related to monitoring of labor and human rights.